-The amount of possible injuries seems endless – getting hands caught between objects, chemical injuries, cuts, hits, burns, breaks and bruises are some of the most common ones.
-Recovering from these types of injuries can be painful and a times a slow recovery process.
-In some cases full recoveries are not possible and then what do you do?
+The amount of possible injuries seems endless – getting hands caught between objects, chemical injuries, cuts, hits, burns, breaks, and bruises are some of the most common ones.
+Recovering from these types of injuries can be painful and times a slow recovery process.
+In some cases, full recoveries are not possible and then what do you do?

 Hand and finger injuries in the Oil and Gas industry

 Hand and finger injuries are at the top of the list when it comes to the drilling industry.
 That’s according to IADC (International Association of Drilling Contractors).

 - Lost time accident – this is an accident that happens at work and where the worker needs time away from work to recover.

 - Recordable incident – an accident that happens at work but the severity can include death, transfer to another job, and medical treatment.
 All of which involve time away from the job.